theothersarah/sgopher/README.md

 lrwxrwxrwx 1 sarah sarah   16 May  6 06:49 .gophermap -> ../../gopherlist

-When the directory is accessed by a user, a gophermap presenting a file listing will be generated and prsented to the client.
+When the directory is accessed by a user, a gophermap presenting a file listing will be generated and presented to the client.
 Files will only be listed if they meet the requirements to be served: the filename must not start with a period, it must be world-readable, and if it is a directory it must also be world-executable.
 A parent directory link will be generated if applicable.
-The hostname must be set correctly with the --hostname option.
+The server's externally-accessible hostname must be set correctly with the --hostname option or the links will not work correctly.

 Note that gopherlist uses a simplistic method of generating menu selectors that is only valid if the selector sent to it had originally referred to the containing directory.
+Essentially, a selector of /directory works, but /directory/gopherlist will not work because the menu selectors will be generated as /directory/gopherlist/file which will not work since gopherlist is not a directory.
 This is fine with the default .gophermap name, because files starting with periods cannot be accessed directly, but be aware if you use a different name for your gophermaps.

-## sgopher Technical Notes
+## sgopher Technical Ramblings
 sgopher makes use of Linux-specific features whereever that would reduce the number of system calls or allow the logic to be more simple.
 Examples include the use of accept4 in place of accept and a pair of setsockopt calls to obtain a non-blocking, close-on-exec client socket, or the use of a Linux-specific variant of fork that returns a pidfd instead of using separate fork and pidfd_open calls.
 It also uses more mundane Linux-isms like an epoll-based event loop with timerfds and signalfds mixed in with the sockets, and sendfile to transfer files without userspace buffers.

 Version 5.4 or so of the Linux kernel is needed for sgopher to function, mainly due to pidfd functionality being added in the Linux 5 series.